Whether it's providing heat in the winter or ensuring tenants are able to shower in the morning...

 You're also going from super hot water to super cold water.
 Hot water, cold water.
 It's stretching the metal boiler.
 As it stretches, eventually, that boiler will break, and that can cost millions of dollars.

-How to Find Return Line Leaks
+How to Find Boiler Leaks

 The good news is that smart controls now use water meters to figure out how much water is being replaced every day.